Around the World in 120 Days: Europe 101 - Opportunities for Collaboration & New Markets

 Mark Leuchtenberger, President and Chief Executive Officer, Acusphere, Inc.

-Mark Leuchtenberger is President and Chief Executive Officer of Acusphere, Inc. Mr. Leuchtenberger most recently served as President, Chief Executive Officer and a member of the board of directors at Rib-X Pharmaceuticals, bringing experience in commercial operations, business development and preparing biopharmaceutical companies for product approval and commercialization.
-Prior to joining Rib-X, Mr. Leuchtenberger served as President and Chief Executive Officer of Targanta Therapeutics Corporation, where he led the company’s initial public offering in 2007 and its acquisition in 2009.
-Mr. Leuchtenberger served as the President and Chief Executive Officer of Therion Biologics Corporation, a privately held cancer vaccine company.
+Mark Leuchtenberger joined Acusphere, Inc. as President and Chief Executive Officer in 2013, bringing experience in commercial operations, business development and preparing biopharmaceutical companies for product approval and commercialization.
+Mr. Leuchtenberger most recently served as President, Chief Executive Officer and a member of the board of directors at Rib-X Pharmaceuticals (now Melinta) until its acquisition.
+Prior to Rib-X, Mr. Leuchtenberger served as President and Chief Executive Officer of Targanta Therapeutics Corporation, where he led the company’s initial public offering in 2007 and its acquisition in 2009.
+From 2006 to 2009 Mr. Leuchtenberger served as the President and Chief Executive Officer of Therion Biologics Corporation, a privately held cancer vaccine company.
 Prior to Therion, Mr. Leuchtenberger was a senior officer at Biogen Idec Inc., where he led the Avonex® development and launch in the United States and subsequently managed North American and international commercial operations.
 Mr. Leuchtenberger received his M.B.A. from the Yale School of Management and his B.A. from Wake Forest University.
-He is a director and past chairman of the Massachusetts Biotechnology Council Board of Directors and currently serves as a trustee for Beth Israel Deaconess Medical Center.
+He is a director and past chairman of the Massachusetts Biotechnology Council Board of Directors and currently serves as a trustee for Beth Israel Deaconess Medical Center and Chairman of the Advisory Committee for the MassDevelopment Emerging Technology Fund.
 He is a co-founder of Albor Biologics, Inc. and Alvos Therapeutics, Inc.

 Scott Maguire, MBA, CEO, Xenetic Biosciences